ThERESA: Three-Dimensional Eclipse Mapping with Application to Synthetic JWST Data: Discussion

 Since the noise in the observation is purely uncorrelated, we can easily see where the model fails to match the observation.
-There is a minor negative slope in the residuals at 1.15 \microns, indicating extra flux east of the substellar point and a flux deficiency west of the substellar point, at those wavelengths.
+There is a minor negative slope in the residuals at 1.14 \microns, indicating extra flux east of the substellar point and a flux deficiency west of the substellar point, at those wavelengths.
 This agrees with the more eastern hotspots found in our 2D maps.
 Our best fit also produces slightly less flux in the 2.05 \microns\ band than the GCM.
 All these differences are well within the uncertainties, however, as indicated by the low $\chi^2$.
 Increasing $N$ in the 2D fit could allow for fine adjustment of the 3D thermal structure and improve the 3D fit in these areas, but, as discussed above, additional free parameters are not justified by the data uncertainties.
+Fits using the simpler pressure-mapping functions have slightly stronger variations in the residuals, but very similar shapes (e.g., a stronger slope at 1.14 \microns).

 This figure also shows a comparison between the 3D model contribution functions and the vertical placement of the 2D thermal maps, to examine the effectiveness of our contribution function consistency requirement (Section \ref{sec:cffit}).
 The range of vertical placement of the 2D thermal maps (gray boxes) align well with the peaks of the contribution functions, demonstrating that our $\chi^2$ penalty is successfully guiding the fit to a consistent result.
 Figure \ref{fig:cf-slice} shows a comparison of the equatorial contribution functions with the 2D map placements overlaid, which confirms that the 2D maps' vertical position matches the contribution functions, especially for the hottest grid cells.